therealhalonen/PhishSticks/notes/halonen/notes.md

 ![](notes-%209.png)

 So:
-1. I used the Invoke-Stealth in powershell to obsfuscate the `maltsu.ps1` with ReverseB64
+1. I used the Invoke-Stealth in powershell to obfuscate the `maltsu.ps1` with ReverseB64
 2. `maltsu.ps1` obscuscated, so that it uses a variable, which is the encoded script and then it decodes that on the fly.
 3. Webserver, serving the payload (`maltsu.ps1`)

-Full obsfuscated payload:
+Full obfuscated payload:
 [maltsu.ps1](notes_res/maltsu.ps1)

 Execution from Victim: